AdamRack/Anti-ImpHack/README.md

 ## To get started:
 This client runs on forge 1.12.2

+The prefix of the client is "."
+(Period)

-In order to bind the clickgui to a key you need to type ".bind set clickgui keyname"
+There is no initial keybind for the click gui so in order to bind the clickgui to a key you need to type ".bind set clickgui keyname"

 ### How to Build
 If you are on windows you can type